gabruimy/NETS213/student_README.md

 fill out as many fields as there are menu items visible.
 This will allow us to add the food truck's menu and pricing to our website.

 ### Using Truck Tracker
-All of the data we collect will be aggregated and displayed on [this website](158.130.178.72:8080).
+All of the data we collect will be aggregated and displayed by entering 158.130.178.72:8080 as the web address.
-You need to be connected to AirPennNet in order to view the website for now, but on that site should be another link to the form as well as a map with markers for all of the trucks we have data for so far as well as menu info and prices for those trucks.
+You need to be connected to AirPennNet in order to view the website for now.
+On that site should be another link to the form as well as a map with markers for all of the trucks we have data for so far as well as menu info and prices for those trucks.